MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

   + $D02800
   + $D03000
   + $D03800
++ J2: Serial #3 port
++ J3: (**only fit one jumper** if not using an external 5V power source)
+  + 1-2 : Power the system from the USB-TTL Serial board on Serial #1
+  + 2-3 : Power the system from the USB-TTL Serial board on Serial #2
+  + 1-2 : Power the system from the USB-TTL Serial board on Serial #3
+  + 2-3 : Power the system from the USB-TTL Serial board on Serial #4
++ J4: Exposes the 16 digital outputs from the 2 DUARTS as well as GND and +5V.
+Note that there is **NO** output protection circuitry.
++ J5: Serial #4 port
++ J7: Serial #1 port
++ J8: Serial #2 port
 + J9 (with J1): Specify the IO Address for Serial chip A
++ J10: Exposes the 12 digital inputs to the 2 DUARTS as well as GND and +5V.
+Note that there is **NO** input protection circuitry.
 + J11 (with J1): Specify the IO Address for Serial chip B
++ J12: Specify the interupt line to be used by the serial cards
+  + 1-2 : use /INT1
+  + 3-4 : use /INT2
+  + 5-6 : use /INT5
+  + 7-8 : use /INT6
++ J14: Specifies the clock source for the DUART baud rate generators
+  + 1-3 Use the onboard clock source
+  + 1-2 Use the RCBus clock source from CLOCK2
+  + 1-2 *and* 3-4: Use the onboard clock source and supply the RCBus CLOCK2 signal with the clock.

+# Errors
+None so far.

 # Thoughts / Enhancements
 + Should the SIOs each have their own choice of interrupt level?
 + Move the 6-pin serial port connectors further in from the board edge.
 + Jumpers to allow TXD1 & RXD1 to route to the RCBus TX & RX signals.
 + Jumpers to allow TXD2 & RXD2 to route to the RCBus TX2 & RX2 signals.

 # To Do
 + Experiment to find the maximum width of board that JLCPCB will accept to keep the low price.
 + Modify the RCBus80 medium board footprint in Kicad so that pins 1,40,41 & 80 don't throw DRC warnings/errors.